Forgotten Power 2085.

 Prelude.

-As a crucial element of your research, it is essential to undertake a series of meticulous visual studies on the chosen relic.
-Through this exploration, you will become an expert on this captivating artefact.
-Armed with comprehensive knowledge, you will then be able to imagine a compelling future narrative - a counterculture movement inspired by the relic that resists the prevailing monoculture, accompanied by associated symbologies and practices, and the design of a Tomb and associated spaces to house and to remember the existence of such a relic.
+A crucial element of your research is to undertake a series of meticulous visual and interpretive studies on your chosen object.
+Through this exploration, you’ll become an expert on it.
+Armed with comprehensive knowledge, you’ll then be able to imagine a compelling future narrative—a place of remembrance inspired by the object and reconnects with humanity.
+Finally, you’ll design a place of remembrance and associated spaces that sustain life and humanity in the neo-2085 world.

 -